supriyahatele/supriyahatele/README.md

 </div>
 <h3 align="justify">Full Stack Web Developer | MERN Stack </h3>
 <p align="justify">
 With 1,200 hours of coding experience, I am a self-motivated and ambitious developer proficient in the MERN stack.
 I have successfully solved over 500 data structures and algorithms (DSA) problems, showcasing strong problem-solving skills.
-Experienced in both solo and team-based projects, I am committed to continuous learning and excellence in web development.
+Experienced in team-based projects, I am committed to continuous learning and excellence in web development.
 Eager to contribute as a dynamic and effective team member in a forward-thinking tech company.</p>
 <br>
 <P>Connect with me on LinkedIn to learn more about my professional background and skills.
 Thanks for visiting!</P>